aws-samples/amazon-mq-workshop/labs/lab-6.md

 </p></details><p/>

 Close this browser-tab and go back to the Edit broker page.
-From the **Revision** drop down select the new revision you just created, and click **Schedule modifications**.
+From the **Revision** drop down select the new revision you just created.
+You may need to refresh your browser window to see the Revision.
+Once the new Revision is selected, click **Schedule modifications**.
 On the next page, select **Immediately** and click on **Apply**.
 It might takes few minutes to restart the broker.
 <details><summary>Screenshot</summary><p>

 ![Amazon MQ workshop lab 6 step 11](/images/security-set-up-Step11.png)